 This 3.5 hour workshop alerts one to warning signs indicating risk of suicide.
 The workshop emphasizes the importance of recognizing the signs, communicating with the person at risk and getting help or resources for the person at risk.

-- Identify people who have thoughts of suicide
+- identify persons with thoughts of suicide

 Participants can include but not limited to: parents and caregivers; family and friends; youth aged 16 or older; natural helpers and advisors; educators and ministers; health practitioners; justice, law enforcers, emergency workers, and community volunteers.